JetBrains/ring-ui/components/migration-to-2.3.0.md

 * didUpdate
 * willUnmount

 Normally, you SHOULD NOT use native React lifecycle methods.
-If you will try to override any of these methods, RingComponent will throw an exception.
+If you try to override any of these methods, RingComponent will throw an exception.
-If you absolutely sure you need it, you can disable this check using static property **letOverrideLifecycleMethods**.
+If you're absolutely sure you need it, you can disable this check using static property **letOverrideLifecycleMethods**.

 ### RingComponentWithShortcuts
-RingComponentWithShortcuts is an additional abstract class, which inherits RingComponent and provides four new instance methods (and a little bit of dark magic) for using keyboard shortcuts.
+RingComponentWithShortcuts is an additional abstract class inherited from RingCompoent that provides four new instance methods (and a little bit of dark magic) for using keyboard shortcuts.

 * getUID
 * toggleShortcuts